Farewell to the "seven-step marathon" of scientific research. An AI agent is rewriting the way knowledge is produced.

 It is not a unified action but a highly segmented assembly line.
 Retrieval, screening, reading, organization, hypothesis, experiment, verification, and then back to writing and publication - these seven steps almost constitute the basic path of all academic work.

-Literature retrieval often means screening dozens of truly relevant papers from thousands.
-During the reading phase, one needs to understand the methods and conclusions of each paper and build an unstable cognitive structure in the mind.
+Literature retrieval often means screening out dozens of truly relevant papers from thousands.
+In the reading phase, one needs to understand the methods and conclusions of each paper and build an unstable cognitive structure in the mind.
 Only when defining the problem does the researcher start the "creative" part, which often consumes a great deal of time.

 A more radical proposition has emerged: What would happen if the entire research process were handed over to an intelligent agent?